NdriAriel/data354-devOps-challenge/README.md

 ![secret](images/image-10.png)

-We updated the default helm chart in both app folder and db folder deployed the manifests using:
+We updated the default helm chart in both app folder and db folder and deployed the manifests using:
 ```bash
 #from the root directory of our repository we run.